gbroques/syntorial-notes/README.md

     * Pulse Width knob
         * Maybe be labelled something else like "Symmetry".
     * A set of preset pulse waveforms with different widths.

+## Lesson 2: Brightness
+### Notes
+* The **low pass filter** determines the brightness of the sound.
+    * It is controlled by the **cutoff knob**.
+* Slightly reducing the cutoff is good for when you want a bright sound, but with less sizzle.
+* A common side-effect of a low-pass filter is a decrease in volume.
+    * To compensate, you can turn up the synth's *main volume*.
+    * Great for bass patches with a round and heavy sound.
+* Focus on the most obvious effect on the sound first.

+### On Your Own
+1. Try out the **Low Pass Filter**.
+2. Program a couple of bass patches.